-Clark College at Boschma Farms to break ground by 2019
+Clark College at Boschma Farms ready for ground breaking

 By Rhonda Morin

 The Washington Legislature passed a $6.3 billion capital budget as part of its biennial process on April 24, 2021, paving the way for a major investment at Clark College.
 The budget, which is expected to be signed by Gov. Jay Inslee the week of May 5, 2021, provides $53.2 million for the construction of a new satellite campus in Ridgefield, Wash., called Clark College at Boschma Farms.
 Clark officials expect to break ground on the property in 2022, begin construction in 2023 and open the first building in 2024.